isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 A serious effort to promote the writing of children’s books began with the Workshop on Children’s Books “organised by the National Book Development Council of Singapore (NBDCS) to coincide with a week’s visit of Ivan Southall, an Australian children’s writer, at its invitation from 8–15 October, 1971” (Anuar, 1972, p.
 3).
 In the opening speech, the late principal of the Teachers’ Training College, Dr Ruth Wong stressed the role of books for children:

-&emsp;… if the individual himself has rich experience, he can<br>
+ … if the individual himself has rich experience, he can<br>
-&emsp;through print ‘feel’ in his being as he reads, and be <br>
+ through print ‘feel’ in his being as he reads, and be <br>
-&emsp;just as depth conscious as through the more instantly<br> &emsp;tactile medium of TV.
-Furthermore, where \[electronic\]<br> &emsp;media make for uniformity, print still enables the<br> &emsp;individual to withdraw into his private sanctum where<br> &emsp;he can meet himself.
+ just as depth conscious as through the more instantly<br> tactile medium of TV.
+Furthermore, where \[electronic\]<br> media make for uniformity, print still enables the<br> individual to withdraw into his private sanctum where<br> he can meet himself.
 (Wong, 1972, p.
 5)

 In other words, books can provide a glimpse of imagination experienced by avid readers if they immerse themselves into that fictive world.